Chrome and Chromium are two separate things:

 What is Chromium?

 Chromium is a minimalist, free, and open-source browser and OS whose user interface was substantially designed by Google.
-It’s also the codebase for that browser and that OS, and the ongoing open-source development project for that codebase.
+It’s also the ongoing open-source development project for that codebase.
 Browsers built on the Chromium codebase include Brave, Microsoft Edge, Opera, and others, as well as Google’s own Chrome browser.

 You can download and try the Chromium browser here.
 The process of downloading and installing it is similar to downloading Chrome, and the application itself is also very reminiscent of a stripped-down Chrome.